Hankcdh/PortfolioProjects/README.md

 ### Retail Sales Data model and Dashboard

+Data Source: Youtube Tuorial , credit from Pragmatic Work

+Dataset Description
+- One large CSV files contains a online retail sales transaction
+- Data Years : 2015 - 2019
+- NO Data model is applied

+Goal
+- Apply a Data model for a dynamic data analysis
+- Create Dashboard to answer the following questions
+    - what country is doing the best sales across 2016-2018
+    - continue.....
 ### Badminton BWF Analysis

 Data Source: Kaggle datasets , credit from official BWF datasets